hsci-r/shortsim/README.md

 rather than *within one dataset*.
 * `-k`: the number of nearest neighbors to compute for every string. (default:
 10, in practice higher values are useful)
-* `-m`, `--min-ngrams`: The minimum number of used n-grams (from our vocabulary of `d` most frequent) to consider a string.
-Strings containing less than `m` n-grams are discarded, so that we avoid vectors with almost only zeros being all similar to each other. (default: 10)
 * `-n`: the "n" in "n-gram" (default: 2, i.e. bigrams)
 * `-q`, `--query-size`: how much points to pass to FAISS in one query.
 This doesn't affect the results, only performance, and it's safe to leave the default value in place. (default: 100)
 * `-t`, `--threshold`: minimum similarity to output a pair. (default: 0.7)
-* `-T`, `--text`: additionaly to IDs, print also the strings on the output.
-The output is then a five-column list instead of three.
 * `-p`, `--print-progress`: print a progress bar while searching for similarities.
 * `-w`, `--weighting`: the function to apply to the n-gram frequency matrix.